What Is Autism?

-- Children may not play with others or with toys in a typical manner, rather they may prefer to play alone or play with toys the same way all the time.
+- Children may not play with others or with toys in a typical manner; rather they may prefer to play alone or play with toys the same way all the time

-- Verbal and nonverbal communication skills may be delayed in development, such as eye contact and gestures to communicate needs, waving goodbye or pointing at a desired object.
+- Verbal and nonverbal communication skills may be delayed in development, such as eye contact and gestures to communicate needs, waving goodbye or pointing at a desired object

-- Children may have an extreme resistance to change of any kind, preferring to maintain a routine environment and rigid schedule.
+- Children may have an extreme resistance to change of any kind, preferring to maintain a routine environment and rigid schedule

-- Children may have unpredictable behavior and hyperactivity (e.g. staring at hands or flapping arms and hands, walking on tiptoes, rocking, tantrums, unusual postures).
+- Children may have unpredictable behavior and hyperactivity (e.g. staring at hands or flapping arms and hands, walking on tiptoes, rocking, tantrums, unusual postures)

-- Children may have poor judgment and may be at risk for endangerment, such as running out into a busy parking lot.
+- Children may have poor judgment and may be at risk for endangerment, such as running out into a busy parking lot

-For a free assessment: For 0-2 yrs old, contact Help Me Grow 216-698-7500.
-For 3 and above, contact your local school district.
+For a free assessment (for children age 0-2 yrs old) contact Help Me Grow at 216-698-7500.
+For a free assessment (for children age 3 and above) contact your local school district.

 1 Center for Disease Control and Prevention (2014).
 Autism Spectrum Disorder (ASD), Data & Statistics.
 Retrieved from: http://www.cdc.gov/ncbddd/autism/data.html